In this blog we will be looking at:

 Cost saving.
 Although you will have to pay a cost to set up the click and collect system, you don’t have to pay for specific delivery drivers to drive all over the country, as the total number of delivery locations will be reduced.

 Click and collect works best for items such as fashion, gadgets and household gadgets such as TV’s.

 However, bulkier items such as furniture and kitchenware are less likely to be ordered via click and collect.
 This may be down to the nature of the items.
-They’re more likely to opt for direct delivery to their home, rather than having to deal with the heavy items themselves.
-You don’t have to pay for specific delivery drivers to drive all over the country, as the total number of delivery locations will be less.
+They’re more likely to opt for direct shipping to their home, rather than having to deal with the heavy items themselves.
+You don’t have to pay for specific couriers to drive all over the country, as the total number of delivery locations will be less.